Hyperreal and Surreal Numbers

 Published:

-In this post I discuss the options available for doing computational experiments in advanced number theory.
+In this post, I discuss the options available for doing computational experiments in advanced number theory.

 Published:

-My quest for buying a cheap lightweight laptop that can run Linux and backup data efficiently.
+Here I talk about my quest for buying a cheap lightweight laptop that can run Linux and backup data efficiently.

 Published: